https://x.com/geerlingguy/status/2022105811955462631/photo/1

 There are funny references to the pain box in Dune, Clint Howard in Ice cream man.
 Lions imagine Phantasm copied the Dune book from 1964 & Ice cream man in 1995 copied Phantasm.

-The fortune teller daughter wasn't a tall man transmutation, despite being creepy.
+The granddaughter wasn't a tall man transmutation, despite being creepy.
 She was 15 during filming.
 They showed her inspecting the teleportation room at 16:58 after the hero told his story, & then that subplot ended.
 Then the hero discovered the room at 35:46.

 It reminds lions of Dreamscape, a gathering of every teenager's worst nightmares.
 The characters have all the quirks from those nightmares, the little brother who stalks his big brother, the creepy fortune teller, the ice cream man who worries about a dead body leaking on his ice cream, the big brother who sits around a lot & has nightmares.
 Only in the end do we realize the big brother sits around a lot because he's imagined.